 Even with a slowdown in subscriber growth, animated movies were a big draw.
 Sony Pictures Animation’s The Mitchells vs. The Machines (pictured) broke a record as the platform’s biggest animated film launch to date, with 53 million households watching in Q2, according to Netflix (which considers two minutes of viewing a “watch”).

 Netflix and Sony Pictures Animation may try to replicate that success with a new movie from Lin-Manuel Miranda that’s set to launch on August 6.
 Animated musical Vivo stars a music-loving kinkajou (a tropical mammal) who embarks on a journey from Cuba to Miami to deliver a love song to a friend.
-Vivo is part of Netflix’s plan to release six animated films a year.
+Vivo is part of Netflix’s plan to release six animated films a year, if you want to see these movies at home, the tv mount installation expert on call for you now can be really helpful for you in this purpose.

 The SVOD also revealed details about its push into gaming, which has been the subject of much speculation.
 “We view gaming as another content category for us, similar to our expansion into original films, animation and unscripted TV,” said Netflix in a release.
 Games will be included as part of every membership at no additional cost, and the streamer plans to start with mobile games.